Fusion-Data-Platform/fdp/README.rst

 * Reduce barriers to entry for new students and scientists

-  * Time is precious for short-term students and visiting collaborators.
-Eliminating the need to learn site-specific or database-specific connection protocols saves valuable time.
+  * Eliminate the need to learn data access protocols (time is valuable for short-term students and visiting collaborators)

 * Boost data usage and maximize return-on-investment